 - Medtronic Xomed, Inc. and Vision-Sciences, Inc. v.
 Q Park Medical Ltd. and Invotec International, Inc. – Middle District of Florida

 - Geospan Corporation v.
-Pictometry International Corporation – District of Minnesota
+Pictometry International Corporation– District of Minnesota and the Court of Appeals for the Federal Circuit

 Intellectual Property Experience

-- Grant is currently representing three of the nation’s largest retailers in patent suits in the District of Minnesota.
+- Represented three of the nation’s largest retailers in patent suits in the District of Minnesota and resolved each case prior to discovery.

-- Grant successfully moved the Northern District of California to dismiss a competitor’s declaratory judgment complaint asserting non-infringement and invalidity because the district court lacked personal jurisdiction over Grant’s client.
+- Successfully moved the Northern District of California to dismiss a competitor’s declaratory judgment complaint asserting non-infringement and invalidity because the district court lacked personal jurisdiction over the client.
 Grant then convinced the Federal Circuit to affirm that decision on appeal.
-The appellate court upheld Grant’s victory on the briefs without needing an oral argument.

-- Grant and his colleagues brought a lawsuit in the District of Minnesota against a competitor for infringing a patent covering coating compositions for eyeglasses.
+- Sued a competitor in the District of Minnesota for infringing a patent covering coating compositions for eyeglasses.
 After Grant’s team moved for a preliminary injunction, his opponent agreed to stop selling the product and stipulated to a permanent injunction.

-- Grant was a member of a successful trial team in a patent infringement case in the Eastern District of Texas.
-The client, a leading manufacturer of computer display stands, and its downstream customers faced an opponent who was seeking nearly $200 million in damages and attorney’s fees.
-Grant’s trial team convinced the jury to reject that exorbitant amount.
+- Successfully defended a jury trial in a patent infringement case in the Eastern District of Texas.
+The client, a leading manufacturer of computer display stands, and its downstream customers faced an opponent who was seeking nearly $200 million in damages.
+The jury rejected that exorbitant amount.

 Anti-Counterfeiting & Anti-Piracy Experience

-- Grant is part of a team representing the Prince Estate in litigation concerning the late superstar’s intellectual property assets.
-In one of his cases, Grant brought suit against a bootleg record label asserting claims for trademark infringement, trademark counterfeiting, copyright infringement, bootlegging and violating Prince’s right of publicity.
+- Represented the Prince Estate in litigation concerning the late superstar’s intellectual property assets.
+In one case, Grant and his colleagues brought suit against a bootleg record label asserting claims for trademark infringement, trademark counterfeiting, copyright infringement, bootlegging and violating Prince’s right of publicity.
 The District of Minnesota entered default judgment against one of the bootleggers for $7 million based on the bootlegger’s willful copyright infringement and counterfeiting.

-- Grant led a team that obtained a default judgment in the District of Minnesota against a defendant who was selling counterfeit ladders on Amazon.
+- Obtained default judgment in the District of Minnesota against a defendant who was selling counterfeit ladders on Amazon.
 The district court found willful patent infringement, entered a permanent injunction against the seller, awarded treble damages and attorney’s fees, and held the defendant in contempt when it violated the injunction.
 Grant’s team also defeated the seller’s attempt to vacate the judgment.

-- Grant brought suit against a large group of counterfeiters in the District of Minnesota who were selling on Amazon.
-He obtained a consent judgment against the largest violator and negotiated settlements with the remaining defendants.
-As a result of the lawsuit, the infringing products were removed from Amazon.
+- Sued a large group of defendants in the District of Minnesota for selling counterfeit products on Amazon and obtained a consent judgment against the largest violator.
+The infringing products were all removed from Amazon’s marketplace.

-- Grant is leading a team that is actively representing a start-up storage and organization products company in asserting its intellectual property rights against counterfeiters selling knockoff products on Amazon, eBay, Alibaba, and other e-commerce sites.
-His team has successfully removed numerous sellers from the market without resorting to litigation.
+- Represented a start-up storage and organization products company in asserting its intellectual property rights against counterfeiters selling knockoff products on Amazon, eBay, Alibaba, and other e-commerce sites.
+Grant’s team successfully removed numerous sellers from the market without resorting to litigation.

-- University of Colorado, B.S. in Applied Computer Science (in progress)
+- University of Colorado, B.S. in Computer Science (expected May 2024)

 - Georgetown University Law Center, J.D., 2003, cum laude